 The third day is the main Diwali celebration.
-As the sun sets, prayers are said to Lakshmi and Ganesh, then dozens of clay lamps are arranged around the house.
+As the sun sets, prayers are said then dozens of clay lamps are arranged around the house.
 Firework displays follow, but in recent years these have been scaled back due to noise and air pollution concerns.
-This doesn’t dampen the party spirit, though – especially as there’s a lavish dinner to enjoy.
+This doesn't dampen the party spirit, though – especially as there’s a lavish dinner to enjoy.

 Activities on the day after Diwali will vary across different regions.
 In north India, for example, the morning is dedicated to worshipping the tools of work.
 Chefs will pay homage to their kitchen implements, businessmen will venerate their ledgers, and artists will offer gratitude for their paints and palettes.